- Key Takeaways

 - A

-job search board that is dedicated or focused on your job/retail, etc.). - Two resources should be in the “top 10”
+job search board that is dedicated to or focused on your job/retail, etc.). - Two resources should be in the “top 10”

-job search boards with at least onejob search aggregator. - Leverage LinkedIn as an alternate source
+job search boards, with at least onejob search aggregator. - Leverage LinkedIn as an alternate source

 Older is Not Always Better